lewagon/ruby-101-challenges/README.md

 ![Le Wagon Logo](/_images/logo.png)

-- You can find our Ruby cheatsheet [here](https://github.com/lewagon/ruby-101).
+- You can find our Ruby cheatsheet [here](https://github.com/lewagon/ruby-101)
-- This will also be helpful, a [video](https://www.youtube.com/watch?v=Z9fIBT2NBGY) and [slides](https://www.slideshare.net/ssaunier/le-wagon-git-github) of our git/Github workshop.
+- This will also be helpful, a [video](https://www.youtube.com/watch?v=Z9fIBT2NBGY) and [slides](https://www.slideshare.net/ssaunier/le-wagon-git-github) of our git/Github workshop
-- You can also have a look at this [tutorial](https://wsvincent.com/terminal-command-line-for-beginners/) on how to use the Terminal.
+- You can also have a look at this [tutorial](https://wsvincent.com/terminal-command-line-for-beginners/) on how to use the Terminal

 Have fun! :tada: